marcusscomputer/EDStatusPanel/README.md

 # EDStatusPanel
  A status monitor for Elite Dangerous, written in PHP.
 Designed for 1080p screens in the four-panel-view in panel.php, and for 7 inch screens with a resolution of 1024x600 connected to a Raspberry Pi.

+## HORIZONS / ODYSSEY COMPATIBILITY
+I have tested the panels in Odyssey and they work as they would in Horizons.
+Frontier added a second Status Flags section (Flags2) which mostly contains information about on-foot events.
+The ship and SRV info remained the same, hence no compatibility issues.

 ## QUICK START GUIDE
 If you want to hit the ground running:
 - Install XAMPP (Apache Friends) on the computer you are running Elite Dangerous on